umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Migrate-Existing-Site/part-3.md

 # Generating metadata

 You have now moved and merged the files from your own project with the Umbraco Cloud project files.
 So far, so good!
-In this part, you are going to generate the so-called UDA for all your project components.
+In this part, you are going to generate the so called UDA for all your projects metadata.

 ## Verify your Cloud project runs locally
 * Open a command prompt